CokkocZateki/shift-master/README.md

  * [Link3] ()

 ##Contact
-Please mail us at ryandbasnet@gmail.com
+Please contact us at ryandbasnet@gmail.com if you have any concern, advice or just to say hello.